 Traditionally, dentures are removable prosthetics that are secured to the gums with adhesives.
 Dental implants offer a permanent option for dentures and help retain the bite’s function.
 With implants, patients do not require dietary restrictions and can easily eat the foods they love.

 These are what you probably think of when you think of dentures.
 They’re made of metal and resin and contain a full arch of teeth.
 They stay in your mouth with suction and special dental adhesives.
 While they used to be bulky and awkward, dental technology has come a long way.
 Today’s dentures aren’t nearly as bulky and look more natural in your mouth.
 They also feel more comfortable when you’re speaking or talking with them.

 Traditional dentures are a faster and less-expensive denture option when compared to implant dentures.
 However, traditional dentures still have negatives.
-For instance, you don’t get back your full bite fuction with removable dentures.
+For instance, you don’t regain your full bite function with removable dentures.
 You’ll have to eliminate certain foods from your diet because you won’t be able to choose them.
 They’re at risk of slipping or falling out when you’re eating or speaking.